To amend the Internal Revenue Code of 1986 to repeal the estate and generation-skipping transfer taxes.

 Sponsor.
 Representative for Missouri's 8th congressional district.
 Republican.

 Length: 6 pages

-This bill was introduced on March 29, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 29, 2018, in a previous session of Congress, but it did not receive a vote.

 Mar 29, 2018